ogerbron/terraform-secret-management-with-ansible/README.md

 - jq
 - terraform

-To run this example, simply move to the folder `terraform-example`, and run:
+To run this example, launch:

 ```bash
 cd terraform-example